Watts Water Technologies, Inc. research snapshot

 information Richness

 A-level information richness.
-Watts has multi-decade public reporting, dual-class SEC disclosures, annual reports, quarterly earnings releases, Macrotrends and market-data history, and regular industrial-coverage commentary.
-Near-term technical averages move quickly around earnings and macro news.
+Watts has multi-decade public reporting, dual-class SEC disclosures, annual reports, quarterly earnings releases, earnings-call transcripts, StockAnalysis and Macrotrends history, and coverage from at least 12 analysts.
+Near-term technical averages move quickly around the August 5, 2026 earnings date and macro news.

 bias Check

-The main AI bias risk is treating water infrastructure, data-center cooling exposure, and margin expansion as permanent reasons for a 30x-plus earnings multiple while under-weighting housing and construction cycles, Europe softness, tariffs, acquisition dilution, dual-class control, and product-liability risk.
+The main AI bias risk is treating Q1 2026 record results, data-center cooling momentum, and the 21% dividend increase as durable reasons for a 30x-plus earnings multiple while under-weighting that full-year 2026 guidance was maintained rather than raised, Middle East conflict exposure, tariff churn, housing softness, acquisition dilution, dual-class control, and product-liability risk.

 ai Confidence

-High for 2025 sales, net income, free cash flow, Q1 2026 results, cash, debt, Class A and Class B share counts, and market-cap arithmetic at the July 10 price.
+High for FY2025 sales, net income, free cash flow, Q1 2026 results, cash, debt, Class A and Class B share counts, and market-cap arithmetic at the July 31 price.
 Medium for short-term technical direction and the exit multiple investors will pay if organic growth cools toward the low end of guidance.

 investment Certainty

 Medium-high on business quality, medium on price.
-The operating model and balance sheet are strong, but valuation already prices continued execution, so returns still depend on organic growth, margin durability, and multiple stability.
+The operating model and balance sheet are strong, but valuation already prices continued execution and data-center growth, so returns still depend on organic growth durability, margin stability, and multiple support.

 Quick verdict table